SaaS VS. PaaS VS. IaaS: The Key Differences Between Them and Who Needs What

 To give you a better idea of what the distinction between these terms is, let's take a look at some offerings that are available in each of these cloud service models.
 Many of the names you'll see are recognizable enough that any lingering confusion about the distinction between the two services will be cleared up.

-- AWS — Amazon Web Services is perhaps the most used of the cloud infrastructure options.
-The suite includes a number of service offerings that provide storage and computing resources on a metered basis.
+AWS — Amazon Web Services is perhaps the most used of the cloud infrastructure options.
+The suite includes a number of cloud computing service offerings that provide storage and computing resources on a metered basis.

 Which service is best for your business?